All On 4 Dental Implants Procedure In Antalya, Turkey

 What is All-on-4?

-The All-on-4 dental implant procedure is an innovative protocol designed for fully edentulous patients, those with multiple missing teeth, or individuals at risk of tooth loss.
+All-on-4 dental implants are an innovative protocol designed for fully edentulous patients, those with multiple missing teeth, or individuals at risk of tooth loss.
 This method involves securing a fixed prosthesis onto four implants—two vertical and two angled—anchored into the jawbone, maximizing existing bone support and typically eliminating the need for bone grafting.
-As a result, patients regain a stable dental structure that closely mimics the function and aesthetics of natural teeth."
+As a result, patients regain a stable dental structure that closely mimics the function and aesthetics of natural teeth.

 What is the adequate bone volume for All-on-4?